tom-mi/iBrew/README.md

   Domoticz Bridge
   _______________

   Bridge between iKettle 2.0 and domoticz.
-Its auto-creates 4 devices in domoticz, if not yet created.
-  Monitors the kettle and update the domoticz devices accordingly.
+Its auto-creates 4 devices in domoticz, if not yet created, and monitors the kettle and update the domoticz devices accordingly.

-  *  Water Temperature in ºC (temperature device)
+    Water Temperature in ºC (temperature device)
-  *  Water Height (custom device)
+    Water Height (custom device)
-  *  Kettle on base (motion device)
+    Kettle on base (motion device)
-  *  Kettle status (text device)
+    Kettle status (text device)

-  *** Currently iKettle 2.0 Only ***

   Usage:

-    iBrew domoticz domcon name kettle
+    domoticz [domoticz] [basename] [kettle]

   Where:

-    domocon         Connection string to domoticz, [host:port] or [username:password@host:port] name            Name of your kettle.
-The name may contain spaces kettle          Connection string to iKettle 2.0, [host]

-    host            Format: ip4, ip6, fqdn
+    domoticz        Connection string to domoticz, [host:port] or [username:password@host:port] basename        Base name of your kettle devices in domoticz.
+The name may contain spaces. kettle          Connection string to iKettle 2.0, [host] host            Format: ip4, ip6, fqdn

   Notes:

     It will auto-create the devices in Domoticz
     Tested on Domoticz v3.52
+    *** Currently iKettle 2.0 Only ***

   Examples: